Chandler-Manly/Weather-App/README.md

 ```

 ## Change Log
  Use this section to document what changes were made and the reasoning behind those changes.
+- Did you read all of the directions before starting?
+If so write git commit -m "gleam like a sapphire" instead of git commit -m "first commit" for your first commit.